wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Examine Trace Details

-In the Traces browser, use the trace details panel to examine the spans that belong to a selected trace.
+In the Traces Browser, use the trace details panel to examine the spans that belong to a selected trace.
 Some of these spans may represent operations executed by other services.

 ![trace details](images/tracing_traces_browser_trace_details.png)